R3Conclave/conclave-core-sdk/docs/docs/mail.md

 # Mail

-A mail is an authenticated message with an encrypted body and a cleartext envelope.
+A mail is an authenticated byte array with an encrypted body and a cleartext envelope.
 The mail can be up to two gigabytes in size, however, it must at this time fit into memory when loaded all at once.
 In practice mails will usually be much smaller than that.

-Mail provides a variety of features that are useful when building applications:
+Conclave Mail unifies messaging and data storage.
+It provides a variety of features that are useful when building
+applications:

 **Encryption.** The encryption key used by the enclave is private to that enclave but stable across restarts and enclave upgrades.
 This means messages encrypted and delivered by older clients can still be decrypted.
 The format